onaug6th/web-pet/README.md

 ```

 ## WebPet Config

-You can customize your pet, his appearance and some behavior.
+You can customize your pet, his appearance and some behavior. is comming soon!
 ```js
 {
   name: 'pet',